Week 5: Functions

 where \(T\) is the temperature in Celsius and \(v\) is the wind speed in km/h.

-Write the function wind_chill that takes as input the actual temperature temperature (in degrees Celsius) and the wind speed windspeed (in km/h).
-The function should return the perceived temperature rounded to the nearest integer.
+Write a function that takes as input the actual temperature (in degrees Celsius) and the wind speed (in km/h).
+The function should return a string in the format X°C with a wind speed of Y km/h feels like Z°C., where X is the actual temperature rounded to the nearest integer, Y is the wind speed rounded to the nearest integer, and Z is the perceived temperature rounded to the nearest integer.

 To test your function, we have supplied test_wind_chill.py.
 You can run this file to see if your function is working as expected.
 The file runs the following four tests and checks if the output matches the expected outputs shown below.